 Agenda Requirement for Action Taken.
-No action shall be taken by the City Council on any item not appearing on a posted agenda, subject only to the exceptions listed in the subsection below and as otherwise permitted by law.
+No action shall be taken by the City Council on any item not appearing on a posted agenda, subject only to the exceptions listed below and as otherwise permitted by law.
 "Action taken", as used herein, shall mean a collective decision made by a majority of the members of the City Council, a collective commitment or promise by a majority of the members of the City Council to make a positive or a negative decision, or an actual vote by a majority of the members of the City Council upon a motion, proposal, resolution, order or ordinance.

 - (a) Non-Agenda Matters Raised During Public Comments.
-With regard to matters not on the agenda and subject to Section 3.02(f), the members of the City Council may briefly respond to or ask questions of persons who raise such matters during the Public Comment period or otherwise, and the Presiding Officer should handle such matters as provided herein, but such questions should be limited to informational purposes and the City Council should avoid discussions of the merits or giving directions regarding such subjects except as provided in Section 3.03(c) below. - (b) Exceptions to Agenda Requirement for Action Taken.
+With regard to matters not on the agenda, the members of the City Council may briefly respond to or ask questions of persons who raise such matters during the Public Comment period or otherwise, and the Presiding Officer should handle such matters as provided herein, but such questions should be limited to informational purposes and the City Council should avoid discussions of the merits or giving directions regarding such subjects except as provided below. - (b) Exceptions to Agenda Requirement for Action Taken.
 The City Council may take action at a meeting on an item not appearing on the agenda for that meeting only under one of the following circumstances: - (1) Emergency Situation.
-Upon a majority determination that an "emergency situation", as that term is defined by State law, exists. - (2) "Need to Take Action" Arises Subsequent to the Agenda Posting.
-Upon a determination by a four-fifths (4/5) vote of the City Council, or if less than four-fifths (4/5) of the members are present by a unanimous vote of those members present, that the need to take action came to the attention of the City subsequent to the agenda posting.
-For the purposes of this subsection, the term "need to take action" shall mean those circumstances whose occurrence creates a situation which requires the immediate attention of the City Council.
+Upon a determination by a majority of the Council that an "emergency situation", as that term is defined by State law, exists. - (2) "Need to Take Action" Arises Subsequent to the Agenda Posting.

+Upon a determination by a four-fifths (4/5) vote of the City Council, or by a unanimous vote of members present if less than four-fifths (4/5) of the Council is present, that the need to take action came to the attention of the City subsequent to the agenda posting.

-Should such a need come to the attention of a Councilmember, he/she should send an email message to the City Manager, copying the Assistant City Manager and City Clerk, outlining the request and the justification for adding the item to the agenda on an urgency basis.
+For purposes of this subsection, the term "need to take action" shall mean those circumstances whose occurrence creates a situation which requires the immediate attention of the City Council.
+Should such a need come to the attention of a Councilmember, they should send an email message to the City Manager, copying the Assistant City Manager and City Clerk, outlining the request and the justification for adding the item to the agenda on an urgency basis.

-- (3) Documentation of "Need to Take Action."
-If the City Council makes a determination pursuant to this subsection (b.), the minutes of the meeting at which the determination is made shall reflect what circumstances gave rise to the "need to take action" and why the item could be placed on the agenda. - (4) Item on Prior Agenda.
-The item was properly posted for a prior meeting occurring no more than five calendar days prior to the date action is taken on the item, and at the prior meeting the item was continued to the meeting at which action is being taken. - (c) Other Actions Permitted to Be Taken as to Non-Agendized Matters.
-In addition to the comments permitted in Subsection 3.03(a) above, and subject to Section 3.02(f), Councilmembers, on their own initiative or in response to questions posed by the public, may take the following actions or make the following statements regarding non-agendized matters: - (1) Ask questions for clarification; - (2) Make a brief announcement; - (3) Make a brief report on his or her own activities; - (4) Provide a reference to staff or other resources for factual information; - (5) Request staff to report back to the Council at a subsequent meeting on any matter; and/or - (6) Take action to direct staff to place a matter on a future agenda.
+Documentation of "Need to Take Action."
+If the City Council makes a determination pursuant to this subsection (b.), the minutes of the meeting at which the determination is made shall reflect what circumstances gave rise to the "need to take action" and why the item could be placed on the agenda.

+- (3) Item on Prior Agenda.
+The item was properly posted for a prior meeting occurring no more than five calendar days prior to the date action is taken on the item, and at the prior meeting the item was continued to the meeting at which action is being taken. - (4) Other Actions Permitted to Be Taken as to Non-Agendized Matters.
+In addition to the addressing matters raised during public comment, Councilmembers, on their own initiative or in response to questions posed by the public, may take the following actions or make the following statements regarding non-agendized matters: - (1) Ask questions for clarification; - (2) Make a brief announcement; - (3) Make a brief report on their own activities; - (4) Provide a reference to staff or other resources for factual information; - (5) Request staff to report back to the Council at a subsequent meeting on any matter; and/or - (6) Take action to direct staff to place a matter on a future agenda.